CRA Vehicle Allowance Rules For Employers

 - The allowance is paid out only for the number of business-related kilometres of employees

-- You use a reasonable per-kilometre rate - at or slightly lower than the official CRA vehicle allowance rates
+- You use a reasonable per-kilometre rate - at or slightly lower than the official CRA vehicle allowance rates, depending on the type of vehicle

-- You haven’t provided any other employee reimbursement for the same business usage of the vehicle
+- You haven’t provided any other employee reimbursement for the same business usage of the company or personally-owned vehicle

-If the employee reimbursement you provide meets all the aforementioned criteria, you will not need to deduct income tax, EI premiums or CPP contributions.
+If the vehicle allowance you provide meets all the aforementioned criteria, you will not need to deduct income tax, EI premiums or CPP contributions from employees' allowance amounts.

 Any vehicle allowance you pay out that does not meet these criteria should be taxed.